mirabeau-nl/Mirabeau-Sql-Helper/README.md

 This is a helper assembly to make accessing the database easier.
 It helps you creating SqlParameters, executing queries and stored procedures and reading from the DataReader object.
 This assembly has proven itself by being used for several clients and is based on the Microsoft Data Access Application Block for .NET

+Currently it supports both MsSql and MySql databases.

 ### Examples ###
 #### Sql parameters ####
             // This extention is available for the common value types and the DateTime object